kenlo94/Affordable_Housing_2023/README.md

 5. After including data before and during the Housing Market Crash in 2008, the model fell to 60% accuracy, again indicating that the Housing Market Crash in 2008 had a big impact on the data.

+6. After including data for all of the counties, I was able to achieve a combined accuracy rating of 71%.

-6. Moving forward, we need to add more feature variables into our database since we only currently have 2: Population and Income data.
+7. Moving forward, we need to add more feature variables into our database since we only currently have 2: Population and Income data.
 A feature variable I was considering was crime rate.
 Also, we should consider a more complex Machine Learning Model to be able to interpret our data and possibly give us better results.